How long is the MPH Program?

 Is there a deadline for admitted students to inform the program of their decision to enroll?

-For the MPH Program: Yes—Admitted students must inform the program of their intent to matriculate by April 15th and provide a $200 deposit which will go toward their tuition in the fall semester.
+For the MPH Program: Yes—Admitted students must inform the program of their intent to matriculate by April 15th unless otherwise instructed.
 Students who do not reply by that date will forfeit their place in the program.

 For the PhD in Epidemiology Program: Students should respond with a decision by the deadline indicated in their offer of admission letter, usually 30 days from receipt of the formal offer of admission.